 What is the difference between a visa and a status adjustment?

-The USCIS conducts status adjustments within the United States.
-By comparison, overseas consulate offices issue visas for entry to the U.S. A fiance visa is for the purpose of immigrating to the US and marrying a US citizen.
-However, the foreign partner may sometimes skip fiance visa processing, marry the citizen in the US, and apply for an adjustment of status.
-This is most common when a foreigner is a temporary resident of the U.S., such as on an F1 student visa.
+Status adjustments are conducted within the United States unlike visas.
+All visas are issued outside the United States for entry to the U.S. However, the foreign partner may sometimes skip fiancé visa processing, marry the citizen, and apply for an adjustment of status while remaining in the U.S. This is possible when a foreigner is a temporary resident of the U.S.

-Certain classes of visas prevent a foreigner from filing a change in status or an adjustment of status.
+Furthermore, there are other times when it may be advantageous for the foreign partner to travel back to his or her home country and enter under a different visa class.
+This is important because there are certain classes of visas which prevent a foreigner from filing a change in status or an adjustment of status.
 For example, a C1-D crew member visa enables employees involved in the travel industry to enter the United States for work.
 However, the C1-D does not allow individuals entering the United States under this visa to change or adjust their statuses.
 Special rules are designed to prevent individuals from jumping ship, thereby risking a shut down of our travel industry.
-There are other visa classes which have restrictions, such as certain J1, A, and G visas.
+There are other visa classes which have similar restrictions.

 The U.S. consulate has broad power to deny one’s visa.
-There is little in the way of appeals.
+As a general matter, there is little in the way of appeals.
 It is very difficult for a couple to get into court to litigate a K1 denial.
 For example, an officer might deny the application without comment if the immigration officer does not like the way someone is dressed or the mannerisms of the person.
-Given this, it helps to reduce the risk of denial by having an experienced attorney work through issues throughout case processing with a view toward the consulate interview in the end.
+Given this, it is important to reduce the risk of denial by having an experienced attorney work through issues throughout case processing with a view toward the consulate interview in the end.
 That interview is the most critical stage because this is when all comments from prior agencies are put together and assessed.

 A U.S. citizen petitioner may still reapply for a visa if the first one is denied.
 However, a denial affects the chances of success on a future application.
 The agency may deny the application again simply not to deviate from the past decision.
 A denial of any visa normally affects all future immigration submissions.
 For example, a consulate officer may view the fiance visa application in a negative light if the foreigner was recently denied a visitor visa to the U.S. Was the request to only “visit” the U.S. sincere?
-U.S. visas become more problematic for the foreigner when there is a prior denial.
+U.S. visas become more problematic for the foreigner when there are previous denials.

 It helps to have a good strategy from the outset when deciding what immigration path to pursue.
-A marriage visa may be advantageous as compared to a fiance visa because there is a right to appeal a marriage visa denial.
-By comparison, an administrative appeal of a fiance visa is very unlikely.
+A marriage visa may be advantageous as compared to a fiancé visa because the right to appeal a marriage visa denial is possible.
+By comparison, an administrative appeal of a fiancé visa is very unlikely.

 How does COVID affect the fiancé visa process?

-The foriegn fiance must have a medical exam as part of the fiancé visa process.
+As part of the fiancé visa process, the foriegn fiancé will be asked to have a medical exam.
 Part of that examination process will include whether the foreigner is vaccinated for COVID.
 You may object to receiving vaccinations for good cause.
-A good cause to object is mainly based on a religious or moral belief.
+An objection for good cause mainly is based on a religious or moral belief.
 That belief must be based on a doctrine which demonstrates why the religious or moral precepts are against vaccination.
-Establishing a doctrine which demonstrates why someone is against the vaccine may be difficult to prove.
+In these cases, showing a doctrine which demonstrates why someone is against the vaccine may be difficult to prove.